 How to sort email messages with Clean Email:

-- Sign in with the email account you want to sort.
+- Sign in with the email account you want to sort and organize.

 How to sort email messages with SaneBox:

 - Sign in with any supported email address.

 - Let SaneBox create Sane folders and start automatically sorting incoming email messages.

 - Lacks advanced email management features